Battle of Ipsus: Allies

 Plutarch gives a total of 64,000 infantry for the allies, with 10,500 cavalry, 400 elephants and 120 scythed chariots.
-Diodorus claims that Seleucus brought 20,000 infantry, 12,000 cavalry (including mounted archers), 480 elephants and more than a hundred scythed chariots with him from the eastern satrapies.
+Diodorus claims that Seleucus brought 20,000 infantry, 12,000 cavalry (including mounted archers), 480 Indian elephants and more than a hundred scythed chariots with him from the eastern satrapies.
+Those war elephants were given to Seleucus as a gift from Mauryan emperor Chandragupta Maurya after Seleucid Mauryan war and eventually forming a marriage alliance between two empires.
 The numbers of elephants and chariots supposed to be present at the battle are therefore relatively consistent between these sources.
 However, Seleucus's cavalry component according to Diodorus is alone larger than Plutarch's claims for the whole allied cavalry, and Lysimachus must have had at least some cavalry; he sent at least 1,000 horsemen with Prepelaus the previous year.
 Modern experts thus estimate the total number of allied cavalry at 15,000.
 Of the 44,000 non-Seleucid infantry, it is unclear what proportion were supplied by Cassander and Lysimachus respectively.
 Cassander sent 12,000 men under Pleistarchus, of which two-thirds were lost in crossing the Black Sea, but it is not clear how many men were in the initial dispatch of troops sent under Prepelaus.
 Modern experts estimate that, of the allies' total infantry, perhaps 30,000-40,000 were phalangites, with the remainder being light troop types.